NaveenDanj/midnight/docs/compiler-architecture.md

 - `src/ast/stmt.zig`
 - `src/ast/type_ref.zig`

-This layer is the shared syntax model consumed by parser, semantic analysis, and IR lowering.
+This layer is the shared syntax model consumed by the parser, semantic analysis, module resolution, and IR lowering.

 ### Lexer Layer